Daily Oracle Card ~ The Herd.

-In a horse herd, social behaviour fits the pecking order concept, and plenty of behaviour does not.
+In a horse herd, there is a social behaviour that fits the pecking order concept and plenty of behaviour that does not.
 Horses that seem to be in charge for the long term can lose their authority in a split second.

-Domesticated horses afraid of humans cannot act the alpha in all situations; they’ll hang toward the back, missing the tasty treats and massages that people-friendly companions rush forward to secure.
-If someone knocks a gate down and the herd runs off at midnight, members of the herd will look to the most trail-savvy herd for direction, especially when something rustles in the bushes.
+Domesticated horses afraid of humans, of course, cannot act the alpha in all situations; they’ll hang toward the back, missing the tasty treats and massages that people-friendly companions rush forward to secure.
+If someone knocks a gate down, and the herd runs off at midnight, members of the herd will look to the most trail-savvy herd for direction, especially when something rustles in the bushes.

-In these equine communities, what an individual knows about, what he cares about, or what he’s calm about determines leadership, as all members have some talent, drive, or experience the value of the other or, at times, defer to.
+In these equine communities, what an individual knows about, what he cares about, or what he’s calm about determines leadership, as all members have some talent, drive, or experience the others value or, at times, defer to.
 Consensual leadership seems to be a more appropriate term than pecking order.

 If you propose to create an authentic community where people’s true feelings, talents, dreams, and motivations are acknowledged, you have to head in this general direction.

 No leader knows everything.
 To convince your followers otherwise is dishonest, requiring increasing levels of posturing, deception, and, finally, intimidation.
 Yet it takes significant self-esteem and discernment to conceive of others taking the lead now and then without letting them dominate you.

 Basically, you have to maintain good boundaries without feeling the need to order everyone else around—or to be seen as the expert in all possible situations.

 Consensual leadership draws on the wisdom and sentience of the entire herd.
 Way of the horse, Oracle Cards.